 STEP #6: Getting your ATP (Authority To Print) Receipts/Invoices

-Fill up your 3 copies of BIR form 1906 for the application for Authority to Print Invoices/Receipts.
+Fill in your 3 copies of BIR form 1906 for the application for Authority to Print Invoices/Receipts.
 Submit to the attending officer.

 STEP #7: Additional Step for Mixed Income Earners